oracle-livelabs/security/oci-kms/simulation-block-access/simulation-block-access.md

 ## Task 2: Confirm data access into your bucket is impossible as a result

-1. Log in to OCI cloud tenant as Data\_Manager\_XXX, where "XXX" is your student number (please go to lab TODO to see how to log in to OCI), and navigate through the main hamburger menu to *"Storage > Object Storage > Buckets"*.
+1. Log in to OCI cloud tenant as Data\_Manager\_XXX, where "XXX" is your student number (please go to section *"Get Started"* to see how to log in to OCI), and navigate through the main hamburger menu to *"Storage > Object Storage > Buckets"*.

     ![Buckets](./images/buckets.png "Buckets")